Sex Positions to Reduce Pelvic Pain

 - For Pain – Avoid Missionary and the Doggy position as these can jostle the bladder, causing discomfort.

 - For Pleasure – Try a modified missionary position with a couple of pillows underneath you.
 If your pelvis is high, your bladder and uterus will reposition themselves, helping to improve comfort.
+This is also effective with a modified spooning position on the side.

 Vaginal Dryness and Atrophy